 A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials often were cooperative and responsive to their views.

 Government Human Rights Bodies: The Office of the Ombudsman investigates citizens’ complaints concerning the administrative decisions of government agencies.
-Where there is evidence of a breach of duty, misconduct, or criminal offense, the ombudsman may refer the matter to the appropriate authority.
-The ombudsman has a quasi-autonomous status within the government and publishes a comprehensive annual report.
-Both the public and the government had confidence in the integrity and reliability of the Office of the Ombudsman and the ombudsman’s annual report.
+Where there is evidence of a breach of duty, misconduct, or criminal offense, the ombudsperson may refer the matter to the appropriate authority.
+The ombudsperson has a quasi-autonomous status within the government and publishes a comprehensive annual report.
+Both the public and the government had confidence in the integrity and reliability of the Office of the Ombudsman and the ombudsperson’s annual report.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

-Rape and Domestic Violence: Rape of men or women, including spousal rape, is illegal and punishable by up to life imprisonment, but the courts often imposed considerably shorter sentences in cases of spousal rape.
+Rape and Domestic Violence: Rape of men or women, including spousal rape, is illegal and punishable by up to life imprisonment.
+The government generally enforced the law, but the courts often imposed considerably shorter sentences in cases of spousal rape.
 The law criminalizes domestic violence and provides for protection orders separating perpetrators of domestic violence, including abusive spouses and common-law partners, from their victims.
-Courts may also fine or imprison abusive spouses but did so rarely.
+Victims reported incidents but often claimed police trivialized the matter.
+Courts may fine or imprison abusive spouses but rarely did so.

 Rape and domestic violence remained serious and pervasive problems.
 According to the UN Global Database on Violence against Women, 30 percent of women in the country experienced physical or sexual violence from an intimate partner in their lifetime, and 19 percent experienced sexual violence from a nonpartner.

-Victims of rape and domestic violence had access to national crisis hotlines and through a law enforcement referral could access temporary shelter and psychosocial services.
-The police service provided resources to their Victim and Witness Support Unit to encourage reporting rape and domestic violence.
-The government was training a domestic violence unit of the police service.
+Victims of rape and domestic violence had access to national crisis hotlines and could access temporary shelter and psychosocial services through a law enforcement referral.
+The police Victim and Witness Support Unit encouraged reporting of rape and domestic violence.

-Discrimination: The law provides for the same legal status and rights for women as for men, and the government enforced the law effectively.
+Discrimination: The law provides for the same legal status and rights for women and men, and the government enforced the law effectively.
+There is no law mandating equal pay for equal work between men and women.
+Married women are required to produce all marriage certificates to verify name changes, while married men are not required to do so.

 Birth Registration: Every person born in the country is a citizen at birth, unless the parents are foreign envoys accredited to the country.
 A child born outside the country can become a citizen at birth if either parent is a citizen.
 The law requires every child be registered within 42 days of birth.
 Registration is required to access public services.

 Child Abuse: The law prohibits corporal punishment of children.
-According to NGOs, however, abuse of children in their own homes or in institutional settings remained a serious problem.
-Penalties for child abuse can include a fine of up to 10,000 Trinidad/Tobago dollars ($1,500), two years’ imprisonment, or both.
+According to NGOs, however, abuse of children in their own homes or in institutional settings was a serious problem.
+Penalties for child abuse can include a moderate fine, two years’ imprisonment, or both.

 Sexual Exploitation of Children: The law prohibits commercial sexual exploitation of children through the sale, offering, or procuring for prostitution, and any practices related to child pornography.
 Authorities enforced the law.

-The age of sexual consent is 18, and the age of consent for sexual touching is 16.
+The age of sexual consent is 18.
+The age of consent for sexual touching is 16.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.